scrum-1/horosim/README.md

 ![Line following robot demo](videos/line_following_robot_sim.gif)

-# README #
+# HoRoSim #

-This code simulates mechanisms controlled by an Arduino and several standard electronic components.
-The simulator used is CoppeliaSim (which was known as Vrep before) and it should be installed in your computer.
+HoRoSim (Holistic Robotic Simulator) allows you to simulate physical devices controlled by Arduino code.
+The user defines standard electronic circuits that are employed in the Arduino code (see [Hardware Setup function](#markdown-header-hardware_setup)) and a robot simulator, CoppeliaSim, simulates the physics of the device.
+Thus, HoRoSim simulates Arduino code with a physics engine and based on the electronic circuits defined.
 You can use the Arduino IDE to compile the code and run it, see instructions bellow.
 Please, be aware that this program can have bugs.
-I programmed it fast as it is available for How To Make (Almost) Anything students.
+I programmed it fast as it is available for "How To Make (Almost) Anything" students at the IT University of Copenhagen.
 If you find a bug or something is not well modeled, please, fill a bug report or send me an email.

 ## Features ##